metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `cluster_monitor_interval` (String) ClusterMonitorInterval represents the interval used to monitor the Galera cluster health.
 - `enabled` (Boolean) Enabled is a flag to enable GaleraRecovery.
 - `force_cluster_bootstrap_in_pod` (String) ForceClusterBootstrapInPod allows you to manually initiate the bootstrap process in a specific Pod.IMPORTANT: Use this option only in exceptional circumstances.
 Not selecting the Pod with the highest sequence number may result in data loss.IMPORTANT: Ensure you unset this field after completing the bootstrap to allow the operator to choose the appropriate Pod to bootstrap from in an event of cluster recovery.
-- `job` (Attributes) Job allows configuration of the Galera recovery Job, which is used to recover the Galera cluster. (see [below for nested schema](#nestedatt--spec--galera--recovery--job))
+- `job` (Attributes) Job defines a Job that co-operates with mariadb-operator by performing the Galera cluster recovery . (see [below for nested schema](#nestedatt--spec--galera--recovery--job))
 - `min_cluster_size` (String) MinClusterSize is the minimum number of replicas to consider the cluster healthy.
 It can be either a number of replicas (3) or a percentage (50%).If Galera consistently reports less replicas than this value for the given 'ClusterHealthyTimeout' interval, a cluster recovery is iniated.It defaults to '50%' of the replicas specified by the MariaDB object.
 - `pod_recovery_timeout` (String) PodRecoveryTimeout is the time limit for recevorying the sequence of a Pod during the cluster recovery.
 - `pod_sync_timeout` (String) PodSyncTimeout is the time limit for a Pod to join the cluster after having performed a cluster bootstrap during the cluster recovery.